 The first time my paths crossed with hard rock music was in 1976.
 At the age of ten, I went to check out the local magazine newsstand, as so many times before.
 Back in 1976, there was a much bigger market for music magazines than what it is today.
 One of my favorites was the Danish magazine called “Go”.
 They often had features on my favorite artists, like Elvis Presley, ABBA, The Sweet and the Danish act, Gasolin.
 It was a great magazine.
 I went through it, and saw something that made my jaw drop.
 A four-paged article with two full-paged pinups of four masked men - monsters, or perhaps comic book heroes.
 I had absolutely no idea who or WHAT they were, but I stood there just staring for a long time.
 Finally I put it back in its place and left.

+Days later, I couldn’t forget what I’d seen.
+So I went back to the newsstand to buy it.
+Went home, locked myself in my room and read the article.
+It detailed the first European tour for the band.
+They had just played in Copenhagen.
+They called themselves KISS.
 Four New York based guys were about to rule my life for many, many years to come.
 I didn’t even know their music, but judging from their looks, it had to be aggressive rock.
 The next day, I again went to the Rillen Music Store to check if they had anything with them in stock.
 And they did.
 The cover designs were awesome.
 Super heroes, they were.
 Only one problem - I didn’t have any money.
 So I left.

 A short time thereafter, our family visited my dad’s relatives, in the Danish town of Nyborg, where we stayed with my dad’s sister Grete.
 Back then, some of her children still lived at home.
 To my surprise, my cousin, Anne, had several cassette tapes with KISS.
 I was finally able to hear them.
 The tape “Rock N Roll Over” was my first ever acquaintance with KISS.
 Some of the songs that really hit me were “Hard Luck Woman”, “Makin’ Love”, “Love ‘Em, Leave ‘Em”...
 Songs that slowly but surely got me into the band.

-I was in my pre-teens when I started sneaking into their purses to see if they had some spare change for something I couldn’t afford myself.
+From here on out, my life would never be the same again.
+The next few years… oh, boy.
+Have to apologize to my family for some of the things I did during these years.
+It wasn’t always so respectful towards them I was in my pre-teens when I started sneaking into their purses to see if they had some spare change for something I couldn’t afford myself.
 Did I get caught?
 Of course I did!
 Or a couple of years later, when we visited family in Norway.
 They lived several miles outside of Drammen, which was a bigger city.
 I had gotten word of a music merchandise store there, that I of course wanted to visit.
 I had no idea how to get there by public transportation, and neither did I want to spend money on it.
 So I walked.
 I didn’t tell my family because there’s no way they would have allowed me to go if they knew.

 Only today can I understand how worried they all must have been.
 By the time I finished shopping, it was getting dark.
 I stayed at the store.
 I remember the girl who was the store clerk.
 She was so nice and friendly, she had a lot of cool posters from magazines that I got for free.
 This was the year 1980.
 So the new KISS posters from the “Unmasked” era had just been released.
 They were awesome.